reTHINK-project/specs/deployment/ims-deployment.md

 ### The Sip Server

 The selected *Sip Server* for this deployment was [Kamailio](https://www.kamailio.org/w/).
-For various installation guidelines, see the wiki documentation portal: [https://www.kamailio.org/wiki](https://www.kamailio.org/wiki).
+In order to install it is recommended to use the official packages in Debian.
+Alternatively the installation can be performed by following the [official installation guide](https://www.kamailio.org/wiki/install/4.4.x/git)

+**Debian packages to be installed:** kamailio, kamailio-tls-modules, kamailio-utils-modules and kamailio-autheph-modules

 #### Ephemeral module